streetsidesoftware/cspell/docs/types/cspell-types/interfaces/LanguageSetting.md

 • `Optional` **enabled**: `boolean`

-Is the spell checker enabled
+Is the spell checker enabled.

 **`default`** true